iorchard/burrito/docs/install.rst

   It means the default storageclass, glance store and the default cinder volume type is the first backend.

-  The Persisten Volumes are created on the default backend if you do not specify the storageclass name.
+  The Persistent Volumes are created on the default backend if you do not specify the storageclass name.
   The volumes are created on the default volume type if you do not specify the volume type.